-A great posture exudes success and confidence.
+A proper posture exudes success and confidence.
 There are a lot of benefits to having a good posture.; not just for improving your appearance.
-A correctly aligned posture is essential for maintaining optimum energy levels, ensuring muscle function efficiency, and preventing lower back pain which is often the consequence of prolonged structural imbalances.
+A correctly aligned posture is essential for maintaining optimum energy levels, ensuring muscle function efficiency, and preventing lower back pain, often resulting from prolonged structural imbalances.
 As a result, having an excellent posture not only boosts confidence but also benefits your physical and mental well-being.

-Many physical therapists say good postural alignment is the best-kept secret of new fitness movements.
-The good news is you can improve your posture and start the realignment process now, whatever your age.
+Many physical therapists say correct postural alignment is the best-kept secret to advancing fitness movements.
+Regardless of your age, you can improve your posture and begin the realignment process now.

-The most apparent causes are bad falls and accidents, but bad posture results from environmental factors and incorrect biomechanical habits, such as carrying heavy bags on one shoulder.
-Sitting and slouching in front of the TV and poking our heads forward, goose-style, at computer screens doesn’t do our posture any good, nor does carrying excessive weight.
+The most common causes are injuries from falls and accidents, butposture results from environmental factors and incorrect biomechanics habits, such as carrying heavy bags on one shoulder.
+Sitting and slouching in front of the TV and poking our heads forward, goose-style, at computer screens harms our posture, and so does carrying excessive weight.
 Muscular imbalances, such as the thighs being over-trained compared to the opposing hamstring muscles, are also contributing factors.

 - Your shoulders, hips and knees are at an equal height from the floor.

 - From the side view, you should have four natural curves in your spine.

 - Your head sits straight, with no tilts or rotation.

 - Vertebrae run straight down the centre of your back.